Key takeaways:

 5. Index Funds

-If you're looking to keep your investing costs down, you might consider an index fund.
+If you want to keep your investing costs down, you might consider an index fund.
 Index funds are passively managed funds designed to replicate the performance of a specific benchmark.
 For instance, a fund might track the S&P 500 Index or the S&P/TSX Composite Index.
 The goal of an index fund is to track the performance of the reference index as closely as possible.

 Typical investment objective: Varies according to the type of index fund, such as equity or fixed income